rickardsundin/talkamrater/README.md

 A simple web app built with Om Next and Bootstrap.

 # Develop
-To start development with figwheel:
+To start development with figwheel, run the following in your terminal:
 ```
 rlwrap lein run -m clojure.main script/figwheel.clj
 ```
-Direct your Chrome browser to http://localhost:3449/
+and then direct your Chrome browser to http://localhost:3449/

 # Deploy
 To build and push artifacts to gh-pages:
 ```
-deploy.sh
+./deploy.sh
 ```

 # Try it out